Logiqx/gps-details/docs/devices/suunto/ambit3/README.md

 There appears to be a constant lag of 2 seconds, which usually indicates the speed is being filtered / smoothed.
-In most cases this behavior is also indicative of speeds being calculated from latitude and longitude, so not the Doppler-derived speeds.
+In sports watches this behavior can also be indicative of speeds being calculated from latitude and longitude, so not the Doppler-derived speeds.